- LOCATION / Montauk, NY

 Reclaimed rafters, barn siding, and mushroom wood add to the beachy allure of this Montauk getaway spot.

 The Crow’s Nest is the epitome of under-the-radar cool.
 The restaurant and a cluster of cottages overlooking Lake Montauk attracts posh surfers, bohemian beachgoers, and urbanites in need of a break from New York City’s bustle.
 Located off a twisting Montauk road, you could easily miss it.
 But those who know about the tucked away spot are treated to laid-back luxury.
-Created by Sean MacPherson – the hotelier behind the The Bowery Hotel, The Ludlow, and other legendary spots – it’s filled with the curated details he’s known for.
+Created by the hotelier behind the The Bowery Hotel and The Ludlow, it’s filled with the curated details the legendary spots are known for.
 A painting of John and Yoko here, antler sconces there – each quirky find contributes to the worldly, exotic atmosphere.

 A private event room spans much of the second floor and Provenance’s wood provides a backdrop for the serene setting.
 Antique heart pine wide plank flooring from a historic coffee warehouse catches the sun’s glow and matching treads lead the way upstairs.
 Reclaimed barn siding clads nearly every inch of the walls and pitched ceiling.
 The wood’s palette of dappled greys seems to shift and change as the light streams through the dormer windows.